TorSpider/TorSpider-Backend/README.md

 Nginx is used to expose both the frontend (1081) and backend (1080) websites on one port (80) to regular users.
 Ensure your have Nginx installed: `apt-get install nginx`

-Copy the provided nginx config file to /etc/nginx/sites-available:
+Copy one of the provided nginx config files to /etc/nginx/sites-available.

+If you are installing the backend on a separate system from the frontend, copy the backend configuration as follows:

+`cp nginx_conf/backend /etc/nginx/sites-available/default`

+However, if you are running both the backend and frontend on the same system, copy the combined configuration as follows:

-`cp nginx_conf/default /etc/nginx/sites-available`
+`cp nginx_conf/combined /etc/nginx/sites-available/default`

-Restart Nginx:
+After copying the appropriate configuration file, restart Nginx:
 `service nginx restart`

+Once this is complete, you should be able to access the backend from http://your_ip/api/.